chrmoritz/StompingLauncher/README.md

   * location (teleport to your friends), expertise (start with 200+), hunger
   * herbs, arrows, robe (more than ingame limits possible)
   * weapons equiped in each slot (multiple shields possible)
+* copy the values of one player to another (used for teleportation)

  ![](https://github.com/chrmoritz/StompingLauncher/releases/download/0.1/sll3.png)